ThinkEQ/assembly-solutions-ltd/src/pages/about/index.md

 ---
 ### A leading manufacturer in electrical wiring assemblies

-Assembly Solutions is a thriving Bolton based sub-contract manufacturer of electrical wiring assemblies.
+Assembly Solutions is a thriving Bolton based sub-contract manufacturer of electrical wiring assemblies and control panels.

 Created in 1995 by our Founder & Chairman Graham Balshaw, ASL is well established and recently celebrated its 25th Anniversary.